Part 1 why SIBO treatments fail

 Here again- diet is only the tip of the ice berg- a person with SIBO may also have histamine intolerance, they may have a gluten sensitivity, you may even be sensitive to food that are very similar to gluten- we call this Gluten Cross Reactivity–

-You may have a leaky gut, You may have a problems with fermented foods and Lectins and many other foods (Resins and Gums) that are sometimes permissible on a low FODMAP diet.
+You may have a leaky gut, You may have a problems with fermented foods and Lectins and many other food additives that are sometimes permissible on a low FODMAP diet.

 You could be that perfect patient following a low FODMAP diet to the T- but many times you are reacting to those Low FODMAP foods- this is why foods sensitivity and sometimes food allergy testing is needed.